constructor21/peal_web_v2/README.md

 Fix post-launch + all the TODOs

-Footer is messed up again .... especially for maps!
+Footer is messed up again after adding Stripe
-Delete the old calendar code + index.js unused cloud functions in the functions folder Order the campaigns
+Add the progress bar and form validation functionality back in Delete the old calendar code + index.js unused cloud functions in the functions folder Cloud function to take the company address and have a spot on the map for it auto-zoomed into

-Cloud function to take the company address and have a spot on the map for it auto-zoomed into
+Show markers for all displays in the city
 Locations tab --> google maps ... metrics dashboard that populates different info based on display marker clicked
     - guard the route
     - Metrics: